let's talk

 Udemy is an online educational platform with over 57 million students and over 200,000 courses.

-A platform like Udemy includes such features as:
+A platform like Udemy has the following functionalities:

 • Cross-platform support